Testing Regular Black Holes with X-ray data of GX 339-4: Discussion and Conclusions

-In our measurement, we only include statistical uncertainty, which is very small due to the high quality of the data.
-Our measurement of the regularization parameter is somewhat stringent to that of the source EXO~1846--031 ($l/M < 0.49$ at 90\% confidence level) in Paper~I, which is currently the only known constraint from X-ray reflection spectroscopy.
-The stringent constraint of GX~339--4 may be due to the combined effect of 1) a high inclination angle of EXO~1846--031, which produces a high column density, and hence more absorbed flux, 2) a simultaneous fit of {\tt relxilllp\_nk} and {\tt nkbb} of GX~339--4, and 3) a considerably more strong thermal component of GX~339--4 relative to that of EXO~1846--031.
+Regarding the Kerr hypothesis, we recover the Kerr metric as shown in Fig.~\ref{contour}.
+We present only the contour plot for Model~2.
+Our constraint on $l/M$ at the 90\% confidence level is $l/M < 0.44$ from Model~2, 6, and 7, which are the models that provide the best fits.
+In our analysis, we include only statistical uncertainty, which remains small because of the high quality of the data.
+Our measurement of the regularization parameter provides slightly tighter constraints than the measurement for the source EXO 1846--031 ($l/M < 0.49$ at 90\% confidence level) in Paper~I, which is currently the only known constraint from X-ray reflection spectroscopy.
+The stringent constraint on GX 339--4 may result from the combined effects of (i) the simultaneous fitting of \texttt{relxilllp\_nk} and \texttt{nkbb} for GX 339–4 and (ii) the higher-quality data available for this source.
 We note that in the fitting processes, we kept the black hole mass ($M$) and the distance ($D$) as free parameters.
 In contrast, these parameters are typically fixed at the values inferred from independent observations.
 The constraint on the regularization parameter ($l/M$) may be improved from independent estimates of $M$ and $D$, which are not impossible in the future.